-Before proceeding to the question, or questions, of the moral justifiability of torture we need some understanding of what torture is.
-We also need some account of what is morally wrong with torture.
+Before proceeding to the question, or questions, of the moral justifiability of torture in extreme emergencies we need some understanding of what torture is.
+We also need some account of what is inherently morally wrong with torture.

 - 1. Definition of Torture